形見 — a keepsake · tap to play

 can hold.

 Streaming gave you everything and the ritual of nothing.
-Katami presses an album back into an object — a wooden card, a cassette, a floppy.
-Tap it to your phone and it plays across the room, on the speaker you already love.
+Katami turns an album back into an object you hold — encode it onto a card, tap it to your phone, and it plays across the room on the speaker you already love.

 The song plays in the room.
 Not on your phone.